Sir Isaac Newton once said

 "WE STAND ON THE SHOULDERS OF GIANTS".

 It is time to acknowledge the many contributions of the oilfield diver.
-Since the very first over water oil well was drilled, these men and women significantly improved the oil and gas industry's ability to produce these natural resources.
+Since the very first overwater oil wells were drilled, these men and women significantly improved the oil and gas industry's ability to produce these natural resources.
 The Oilfield Divers Monument is a project of the International Petroleum Museum & Exposition, a 501(c)(3) corporation, in Morgan City, Louisiana.
 Monument donations are tax-deductible.

-Rusty Wright, Jack Vilas, Bryce Merrill, Virgil Allen and Micah Allen are the team.
+Rusty Wright, Jack Vilas, Bryce Merrill, Virgil Allen, and Micah Allen are the team.
 The team was formed to oversee the raising of funds to construct our monument, have the monument designed and built, and installed in Morgan City.
 We have a PayPal account and a PO Box for collecting funds.
-All funds are deposited in the ODM bank account.
-It requires two signatures to withdraw any funds.

 You can mail your donations to: